 By His sinless life and sacrificial death on the cross!

-First, Jesus Christ was the first and the only man who ever kept the whole of God’s law perfectly and completely fulfilled all its demands without stumbling at one point at any time.
+First, Jesus Christ was the first and the only man who ever kept the whole of God’s law perfectly and completely fulfilled all its demands without stumbling in one point at any time.